 In the post-production process of film and video editing, a dissolve is a gradual transition from one image to the next.

 Documentary film is an evolving concept, but the genre encompasses those media texts that can be generally classified as non-fiction.
 One online dictionary defines the adjective “documentary” as “presenting facts objectively without editorializing or inserting fictional matter, as in a book or film” (The Free Dictionary).
-Cinema (movies, films), for a majority of viewers and critics, is storytelling, historically relying on lens-based recordings of reality.
+Cinema (movies, films), for most viewers and critics, is storytelling, historically relying on lens-based recordings of reality.
 During cinema’s history, a whole repertoire of techniques (lighting, art direction, the use of different film stocks and lens, etc.) was developed to modify the basic record obtained by a film apparatus.
 Cinema’s basic motion is to open the shutter and to start the film rolling, recording whatever happens to be in front of the lens.

 Philosophic discussion of emotional engagement with fictional films begins with a question that also applies to other art forms: Why do we care what happens to fictional characters?
 After all, since they are fictional, their fates should not matter to us in the way that the circumstances of real people do.
 Nevertheless, we do get involved with these characters.
 Moreover, because so many films that attract our interest are fictional, film theorists have pondered this question.